Covid-19: Practice Updates & Information

-How do I book an appointment during this Covid crisis?
+How do I book an appointment during Covid 19?
 Please visit our Book Appointment page

 Is it possible for pets to catch COVID-19?

-Idexx Laboratories, a global leader in veterinary diagnostics which our hospital uses, has tested thousands of canine and feline specimens without a single positive result.
-There are, however, a few reports of cats, dogs and ferrets that tested positive.
+There are a few reports of cats, dogs and ferrets that have tested positive.
 Cats and ferrets showed mild signs of upper respiratory disease while dogs showed no symptoms.
 If your pet is exposed to a Covid positive person and is sick, talk to your veterinarian to see if it actually needs to be seen.
 There is no evidence, to date, that pets can pass the virus to the humans.

 Can pets potentially spread COVID-19?